florian-hartl/python-testing-framework/README.md

 * tox
 * make

-It's meant to be an interactive one hour workshop where the [accomanying slides](https://docs.google.com/presentation/d/1wv5c1NGl5iGUclSOFXB5qeKyITqLLvB1LwkzPCS4_mM/edit?usp=sharing) guide you through building up and understanding the framework step by step.
+It's meant to be an interactive one hour workshop where the [accompanying slides](https://docs.google.com/presentation/d/1wv5c1NGl5iGUclSOFXB5qeKyITqLLvB1LwkzPCS4_mM/edit?usp=sharing) guide you through building up and understanding the framework step by step.